AM311/Cybersecurity_Report/home.md

 The **Windows 7** machine, named `WIN7`, joins the domain and receives a dynamical IP address via DHCP.

 The **DomainController/DHCP server**, named `SERVER`, has a static IP address set to `10.0.2.200` and controls the domain named `cybersec.units.it`.
+DHCP assignes only IPv4 addresses in the pool `10.0.2.10-190`; it assignes also the DNS, which is set to be  the DNS server must be set so it refers to "our" DNS server (yet to be installed);

 The following domain accounts (with related passwords) need to be created:
 		 - **`DomainUser`** (password: `User00!`), joining the `DomainUsers` group;